 What is alt?

-You know, what about the the left?
+You know, what about the left?

-You know, there were, and we're going to get the video evidence tonight, and you can justify if you want to be a part of the media.
+And you can justify if you want to be a part of the media.

 Again, everybody rightly condemns any white supremacist.

-They're horrible evil people.
+They're horrible, evil people.

 Everybody condemns them.